MLB puts Trevor Bauer on leave amid sex assault allegations

 DODGERS' TREVOR BAUER SEX ASSAULT ALLEGATIONS DETAILED IN GRAPHIC REPORT; PITCHER DENIES CLAIMS

-Bauer's agents said their client will not appeal the decision.
+Bauer's agents, Jon Fetterolf and Rachel Luba, said in a statement their client will not appeal the decision.

+"We reaffirm our original statement and refute [the woman’s] allegations in the strongest possible terms," the statement read.

+"Mr. Bauer will not appeal MLB’s decision to place him on administrative leave at this time in an effort to minimize any distraction to the Dodgers organization and to his teammates.

 Dodgers manager Dave Roberts said Thursday Bauer was still slated to start on Sunday against the Washington Nationals and a decision to remove him from that start was out of his hands.